Ryan-Iacovone/Web-Scraping-Books/README.md

-# Web-Scraping-Books
+# Web Scraping Book Details

-Scraping basic book information from the web.
-Used staff lists to identify books to scrape and then compiled lists of staff lists to make the process more efficient
+Scraping basic information about popular books from the web.
+Used staff lists to identify books to scrape.

+Then I built a program to take a list of staff lists as input and extract all relevant book info from each list.